HugoSmits/predictiveForecasting/README.md

 ## Model Training
 - Split the data into training and testing sets.
 - Train the chosen models on the training data.

+## Evaluation
+- Evaluate the performance of your model using metrics like AIC (Akaike Information Criterion) or BIC (Bayesian Information Criterion):